Mary Jackson (engineer): Career

 In 1953, she accepted an offer to work for engineer Kazimierz Czarnecki in the Supersonic Pressure Tunnel.
 The 4 by 4 foot, 60000 hp wind tunnel was used to study forces on a model by generating winds at almost twice the speed of sound.
 Czarnecki encouraged Jackson to undergo training so that she could be promoted to an engineer.
 She needed to take graduate-level courses in mathematics and physics to qualify for the job.
 They were offered in a night program by the University of Virginia, held at the all-white Hampton High School.
 Jackson petitioned the City of Hampton to allow her to attend the classes.
 After completing the courses, she was promoted to aerospace engineer in 1958, and became NASA's first black female engineer.
 She analyzed data from wind tunnel experiments and real-world aircraft flight experiments at the Theoretical Aerodynamics Branch of the Subsonic-Transonic Aerodynamics Division at Langley.
-Her goal was to understand air flow, including thrust and drag forces, in order to improve United States planes.

-Jackson worked as an engineer in several NASA divisions: the Compressibility Research Division, Full-Scale Research Division, High-Speed Aerodynamics Division, and the Subsonic-Transonic Aerodynamics Division.
+Her goal was to understand air flow, including thrust and drag forces, in order to improve United States planes.Jackson worked as an engineer in several NASA divisions: the Compressibility Research Division, Full-Scale Research Division, High-Speed Aerodynamics Division, and the Subsonic-Transonic Aerodynamics Division.
 She ultimately authored or co-authored 12 technical papers for NACA and NASA.
 She worked to help women and other minorities to advance their careers, including advising them how to study in order to qualify for promotions.

 By 1979, Jackson had achieved the most senior title within the engineering department.
 She decided to take a demotion in order to serve as an administrator in the Equal Opportunity Specialist field.
 After undergoing training at NASA Headquarters, she returned to Langley.
 She worked to make changes and highlight women and other minorities who were accomplished in the field.
 She served as both the Federal Women's Program Manager in the Office of Equal Opportunity Programs and as the Affirmative Action Program Manager, and she worked to influence the career paths of women in science, engineering, and mathematics positions at NASA.
 She continued to work at NASA until her retirement in 1985.

+Jackson died on February 11, 2005, age 83.

 Legacy

-The 2016 film Hidden Figures recounts the NASA careers of Jackson, Katherine Johnson, and Dorothy Vaughan working on Project Mercury during the Space Race.
+The 2016 film Hidden Figures recounts the NASA careers of Mary Jackson, Katherine Johnson, and Dorothy Vaughan working on Project Mercury during the Space Race.
 The film is based on the book of the same name by Margot Lee Shetterly.
 Jackson is portrayed in the film by Janelle Monáe.

 In 2018, the Salt Lake City School Board voted that Jackson Elementary School in Salt Lake City, Utah, would be renamed for Mary Jackson instead of President Andrew Jackson.

 NASA's headquarters building in Washington, D.C. was renamed the Mary W. Jackson NASA Headquarters in a virtual ceremony on February 26, 2021.